43rd Guards Rifle Division

-The 43rd Guards Rifle Division was an elite Latvian infantry division of the Red Army during World War II.
+The 43rd Guards 'Latvian' Rifle Division (43-я гвардейская Латышская стрелковая дивизия, 43. gvardes latviešu strēlnieku divīzija) was an elite Latvian-based infantry division of the Red Army during World War II.

-The division was formed as an elite infantry division of the Red Army in October, 1942, based on the 1st formation of the 201st Rifle Division.
-The 201st was the only division made up of Latvian nationals in the Red Army until 1944, and the 43rd was immediately nicknamed the "Latvian Guards" division, which stuck through its existence.
-Formed in Northwestern Front, its initial service was in the dismal fighting around the Demyansk salient until that was evacuated by German Army Group North in February, 1943.
-Through the rest of the year it fought in that Front, mostly facing the several German strongpoints in the area of Velikiye Luki.
-Beginning in January 1944 the division took part in the offensive that finally drove the German forces away from Leningrad.
-Before the summer offensive while in the 22nd Army of the 2nd Baltic Front it provided a cadre to form the 130th Latvian Rifle Corps, serving in that Corps for the duration of the war.
-Through 1943 and into 1944 the division was able to remain closer to full strength than many other Soviet units because it drew on a relatively large pool of Latvian refugee Communist Party members and Komsomol who had escaped ahead of the Germans in 1941.
+The division was formed as an elite infantry division of the Red Army in October 1942, based on the 1st formation of the 201st Rifle Division.
+The 201st was the only division made up of Latvian nationals in the Red Army until 1944, and the 43rd was immediately nicknamed the "Latvian Guards" division, which remained throughout its existence.

+Formed in the Northwestern Front, its initial service was in the prolonged fighting around the Demyansk salient until that was evacuated by German Army Group North in February 1943.
+Through the rest of the year, it fought in that Front, mostly facing the several German strongpoints in the area of Velikiye Luki.

+Beginning in January 1944, the division took part in the offensive that finally drove the German forces away from Leningrad.
+Before the summer offensive, while in the 22nd Army of the 2nd Baltic Front, it provided a cadre to form the 130th Latvian Rifle Corps, serving in that Corps for the duration of the war.
+Through 1943 and into 1944, the division was able to remain closer to full strength than many other Soviet units because it drew on a relatively large pool of Latvian refugee Communist Party members and Komsomol, who had escaped ahead of the Germans in 1941.
 It crossed the border back into Latvia in July and entered Riga on October 16, winning a battle honor in the process.
-For the duration of the war the 43rd Guards served mostly on the Leningrad Front, containing and reducing the German forces trapped in the Courland Pocket, and also engaging in restoration work in its war-battered homeland.
-It continued to serve in this manner until it was converted to a rifle brigade in April, 1947.
+For the duration of the war, the 43rd Guards served mostly on the Leningrad Front, containing and reducing the German forces trapped in the Courland Pocket, and also engaging in restoration work in its war-battered homeland.
+It continued to serve in this manner until it was converted to a rifle brigade in April 1947.

 Formation

 The 43rd Guards received its Guards banner and title in a ceremony on October 19.
-At this time it was serving in the 11th Army of the Northwestern Front, north of the "Ramushevo corridor" that connected the German 16th Army with its II Army Corps within the Demyansk salient.
-After the subunits received their designations the division's order of battle was as follows:
+At this time, it was serving in the 11th Army of the Northwestern Front, north of the "Ramushevo corridor" that connected the German 16th Army with its II Army Corps within the Demyansk salient.
+After the subunits received their designations, the division's order of battle was as follows: